 Senior Medicare Coverage

-2024 Senior Medigap contracts from many companies are also easily reviewed.
+Senior Medigap contracts from many companies are also easily reviewed.
 Benefits and price can vary, depending upon age, gender, county of residency, coverage, and plan availability.
 Although typically prescription drug Part D plans are offered statewide by participating carriers, Supplement and Advantage plan availability can vary in different counties.
-Advantage plans often cost less a Supplement policy, the provider network must always be considered.
+The Medicare Defined Standard (CMS) model Part D plan has a $590 initial deductible, although many plans waive or reduce the deductible.
+Drugs are arranged in tiers with copays for retail and home delivery.
+The cost of coverage can increase every year.

 Coverage is also offered to persons that are eligible for both Medicaid and Medicare (Dual Plans).
 Typically dual eligibility results in the majority of your health care expenses being covered.
 Medicare is the primary carrier and initially pays covered expenses.
 Supplement and employer group plans pay next.
 Several states include prescription drug benefits in these types of plans.